 Pro’s for spring trekking

-- Clear skies early in spring means less chance of flight cancellations into mountain districts such as Lukla.
+- Clear skies early in spring mean less chance of flight cancellations into mountain districts such as Lukla.

-- Fewer trekkers compared to October and November, which means more chance to experience the remote corners of the Himalaya.
+- Fewer trekkers compared to October and November, which means more chances to experience the remote corners of the Himalaya.

 Con’s for spring trekking

-- As it gets closer to summer, trekking can get hot and sweaty at lower altitude
+- As it gets closer to summer, trekking can get hot and sweaty at a lower altitude.

 - Afternoon clouds are common (with generally clear nights and mornings) which can bring clouds and brief downpours.